Three Creative Spring Cleanses

 The easiest way to make sure you drink enough H2O is to designate a quart-sized mason jar as your water bottle for the week.
 Drink one quart between breakfast and lunch.
 One between lunch and dinner, and one in the evening hours between dinner and sleep.
 (There are 24 oz in a quart mason jar).
 Don’t sit down for a meal until your water portion has been emptied.
 Try to eat as cleanly as possible and keep snacking between meals to a minimum.
 When you get hungry, try a big gulp of water instead.
 Oftentimes we feel hunger pangs when we are actually thirsty.
 Make water your decadent treat and notice how much more juicy, energized and enlivened you feel.

 + Infuse every cup with good intentions

 Water has the ability to take on and be infused with a wide variety of impressions, energy, medicine and intention.
 Don’t buy it?
 Try making a cup of tea and see how much that water takes on the color, taste and characteristics of the herb.
 Or check out the transformational work of Dr. Masaru Emoto.
 Infuse your water with your intentions for this cleanse.
-Try leaving a glass of water out overnight with a love note tapped to the bottom.
+Try leaving a glass of water out overnight with a love note taped to the bottom.
 Or hold your cup first thing in the morning as you sing one of your favorite songs.
 Get creative with how you infuse and your body will become a vessel of new healing.